bluegreen-labs/skytrackr/README.md

 ![](https://www.r-pkg.org/badges/version/skytrackr)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8331492.svg)](https://doi.org/10.5281/zenodo.8331492)

-A tool to calculate geolocation by light positions using sky illuminance values (in lux).
-The routine uses model optimization and parameter estimation to determine locations robustly.
+The routine uses model optimization and parameter estimation to determine locations robustly using a template matching approach and behaviourly informed constraints.

 ## How to cite this package